PolymersNetwork/polymers-protocol/apps/web/README.md

 USDC
 CARB

-(Automatically updated via on-chain API in production)
+⚠️ Replace YOUR_WALLET with the actual wallet address to display live balances.

 ⸻

-🚀 Features
+🚀 Website & Dashboard Features

-🔬 Polymer Recycling Focus

 <details>
-<summary>Click to expand</summary>
+<summary>🔬 Polymer Recycling Focus</summary>

 	•	SmartBins for Polymers – IoT-enabled bins for PET, HDPE, LDPE, and mixed plastics